 Life can get pretty complicated, can’t it?
 So why add a messy house to the mix?
 That’s what I tell friends when they comment on how clean and tidy they

-Which is to constantly get rid of stuff!
-I’m not a fan of shopping, I actually hate it.
-But stuff still seems to accumulate.
+My golden rule for simplifying is really quite simple.
+Just continually get rid of stuff!
+Because perhaps you didn’t know, but stuff just has a way of showing up and accumulating!
+Even though I’m not a fan of shopping, (I actually dislike it), stuff still piles up.
 Perhaps my house secretly creates it in the night or maybe the dust bunnies drag it in when they come.
 I really don’t know!

 I’ve had plenty of these conversations since starting on our minimalist journey.
-Because most of my friends would love to keep their own home tidier.
+Mostly because many friends would love to keep their own home tidier.

 So I share what I’ve learned and am still learning about simplicity.
 And in sharing all the benefits, most see it as wonderful.
 Who wouldn’t like easier cleaning, debt-free living, greater peace of mind and heart, and time to pursue more meaningful things?